Harold Tanner Dean of the College of Arts and Sciences, Hans A. Bethe Professor and Professor of Astronomy

 Ray has positioned Arts & Sciences as “the nexus of discovery and impact,” and focused on strategic priorities in the areas of faculty renewal and support, research and creative excellence, academic innovation and student experience, and public engagement.
-He has overseen the recruitment of 90 new faculty members and appointments to 50 endowed professorships.
-During Ray’s tenure, the College has garnered more than $200 million in new gifts and commitments in support of these priorities.
-Fundraising in the current fiscal year is the highest on record.
+He has overseen the recruitment of nearly 100 new faculty members and appointments to 60 endowed professorships.
+During Ray’s tenure, the College has garnered nearly $290 million in new gifts and commitments in support of these priorities.
+Fundraising in FY22 is the highest on record.

 Signature initiatives launched under Ray’s leadership include:

 - the Klarman Fellowships, a premier postdoctoral program for exceptional emerging researchers;

 - the New Frontier Grants for novel research projects with potential for transformative advances;

 - the Nexus Scholars program, to expand opportunities for undergraduate research with faculty;

 - the Humanities Scholars Program, a curated and mentored pathway through humanistic inquiry for select students;

 - the Distinguished Visiting Journalist program, to recognize excellence in journalism while fostering meaningful engagement between the media and the academy; and